-- Academic Coaching: A service, offered through the Learning Centers, which provides support for students looking to improve academic skills, such as time management, organization, and study skills. - Advising: Guidance provided to help students reach their educational and career goals.
-At Rutgers, there are dedicated offices with advising specialists who have the knowledge and expertise regarding academic policies, planning and requirements, careers exploration, and financial services.
-For specific questions (e.g. academic), consult with an Academic Advisor within your school of enrollment. - Career Mentoring: A resource, offered through the Office of Career Exploration and Success and schoolbased Career Management Offices, which connects students with other students and alumni for the purpose of career exploration. - Disability Services: An office that works with students with documented disabilities to ensure that they receive appropriate accommodations and services to promote their academic success. - Learning Centers: Service offices that provide academic support, such as tutoring, academic coaching, writing assistance, asynchronous online learning modules, and study groups.

-- Learning Community: A community where students can interact with faculty, students, and staff focused on a particular interest area; learning communities can be organized in residence halls, online, and through student organizations. - Live Chat: A feature offered by some schools' academic advising offices that allows students to ask quick questions or seek registration assistance.
-This can be especially helpful during peak periods; however, this tool is a supplement to, not a replacement of, academic advising. - OIT Help Desk: An office that provides technical (computer, RU wireless, NetID, etc.) support to the Rutgers campus and community. - One Stop Student Services Center: The "One Stop" is an integrated and coordinated cross-functional service in the areas of financial aid, student accounts, and registration. - Rutgers Global: The unit provides international students advising and processing services related to their immigration status in the US as well as cross-cultural and transition programming.
-It also prepares students for global challenges and opportunities by providing tools to develop cultural competencies and lead in an interconnected world. - Student Affairs: A division within the university that provides students with opportunities for involvement, personal development, and support. - Study Groups: Small group study sessions that meet regularly to review and practice course materials. - Tutoring: A service that provides tailored assistance with content-based information in a specific class or subject.
-This is offered at no charge at the Learning Centers and may be a negotiated charge per hour with other services.
+- Advising: Guidance provided by various university members to help students reach their educational and career goals; advisors may be faculty or staff and often have specialty advising knowledge about academic options, career and postgraduate planning, financial issues, and organization and student success.
+Each School has an Advising or Academic Services office that houses advisors.
+There are also advisors available through many other offices. - Career Mentoring: A resource, offered through the Office of Career Exploration and Success, which connects students with other students and alumni for the purpose of career exploration. - Academic Coaching: A service, offered through the Learning Centers, which provides support for students looking to improve academic skills, such as time management, organizational, and study skills. - Disability Services: An office that works with students with documented disabilities to ensure that they receive appropriate accommodations and services to promote their academic success. - Learning Centers: Service offices that provide academic support, such as tutoring, academic coaching, writing assistance, asynchronous online learning modules, and study groups. - Learning Community: A community where students can interact with faculty, students, and staff focused on a particular interest area; learning communities can be organized in residence halls, online, and through student organizations. - OIT Help Desk: An office that provides technical support to the Rutgers campus and community. - One Stop Student Services Center: The "One Stop" is an integrated and coordinated cross-functional service in the areas of financial aid, student accounts, and registration. - Rutgers Global: The unit provides international students advising and processing services related to their immigration status in the US as well as cross-cultural and transition programming.
+It also prepares students for global challenges and opportunities by providing tools to develop cultural competencies and lead in an interconnected world. - Student Affairs: A division within the university that provides students with opportunities for involvement, personal development, and support. - Study Groups: Small group study sessions that meet regularly to review and practice course materials. - Tutoring: A service, often offered through the Learning Centers, that provides assistance with content-based information in a specific class or subject at no charge to the student.